Taimisson/Taimisson/README.md

 📈 My ultimate goal is to become a Data Scientist, which is why I'm currently learning programming languages such as Python, R, and SQL.
 I believe that data is the key to unlocking valuable insights and driving informed decision-making, and I'm excited to be a part of this field.

 👨‍💼 In my free time, I enjoy working on personal coding projects and exploring new technologies.
-I'm also an avid reader 📚 and enjoy learning about a variety of subjects, from science and technology to history and philosophy.

 Thanks for visiting my profile, and feel free to reach out if you'd like to connect or collaborate! 🤝